Leeds Festival campers warned to secure their tents as Storm Lilian sweeps in

 There is the possibility of thunder, while 20-30mm of rainfall is expected widely across both areas – with a chance of 40-50mm over higher ground.

-A yellow wind warning has also been issued covering northern England and north Wales from 5am to 11am on Friday, with the storm widely expected to bring gusts of 50-60mph in the region.
+A yellow wind warning has also come into force covering northern England and north Wales until 11am on Friday, with the storm widely expected to bring gusts of 50-60mph in the region.

-Met Office forecaster Greg Dewhurst said: “The heavy rain is arriving in Northern Ireland and it’s on its way in now, and will continue to move in through the evening giving heavy rain across the central swathe of the UK as it pushes north and eastwards.

-“Then it’s really through the latter part of the evening, into the early hours, when the winds pick up quite widely across England and Wales and sea gales around the coasts and over the hills.
+The official X account of the Met Office posted at 5am on Friday: “Winds are now strengthening in many areas with the strongest winds occurring during the next few hours across northern England and north Wales

 “So it’s really quite quick.”